nuernber/Theia/docs/html/_sources/features.txt

     This method initializes any internal parameters that must be generated, precalculated, or otherwise are independent of the image.
-The :func:`Initialize()` function must be called before using the keypoint detector.
+The :func:`Initialize()` function must be called before using the descriptor extractor.

+  .. function:: bool DescriptorExtractor::ComputeDescriptor(const GrayImage& input_image, const Keypoint& keypoint, Eigen::Vector2d* feature_position, Eigen::VectorXf* float_descriptor)
-  .. function:: Descriptor* ComputeDescriptor(const GrayImage& input_image, const Keypoint& keypoints)
+  .. function:: bool DescriptorExtractor::ComputeDescriptor(const GrayImage& input_image, const Keypoint& keypoint, Eigen::Vector2d* feature_position, Eigen::BinaryVectorXf* binary_descriptor)

+    This method computes the descriptor of a single keypoint.

     ``input_image``: The image that you want to detect keypoints on.

     ``keypoint``: The keypoint that the descriptor will be computed from.

-    ``returns Descriptor*``: returns a :class:`Descriptor` that has been created from the keypoint passed to the function.
-Caller is responsible for deleting the descriptor.
+    ``feature_position``: The 2D position of the feature.
+This position may be refined from the position that the keypoint was detected at.

+    ``float_descriptors or binary_descriptors``: A container for the descriptor that has been created based on the type of descriptor that is being extracted.
+EigeN::VectorXf is used for extracting float descriptors (e.g., SIFT) while Eigen::BinaryVectorX is used for float descriptors.

+    ``returns``: True on success, false on failure.

+  .. function:: bool DescriptorExtractor::ComputeDescriptors(const GrayImage& input_image, const std::vector<Keypoint>& keypoints, std::vector<Eigen::Vector2d>* feature_positions, std::vector<Eigen::VectorXf>* float_descriptors)
-  .. function:: bool ComputeDescriptors(const GrayImage& input_image, const std::vector<Keypoint*>& keypoints, std::vector<Descriptor*>* output_descriptors)
+  .. function:: bool DescriptorExtractor::ComputeDescriptors(const GrayImage& input_image, const std::vector<Keypoint>& keypoints, std::vector<Eigen::Vector2d>* feature_positions, std::vector<Eigen::BinaryVectorXf>* binary_descriptors)

+    Compute many descriptors simultaneous from the input keypoints.
+Note that note all keypoints are guaranteed to result in a descriptor.
+Only valid descriptors (and feature positions) are returned in the output parameters.

     ``input_image``: The image that you want to detect keypoints on.

     ``keypoints``: A vector of the keypoint pointers that will have descriptors extracted.

-    ``ouput_descriptors``: A pointer to a vector that will hold pointers to the descriptors computed.
-Note that the vector should be empty when passed to this function.
-The caller is responsible for deleting the keypoints.
+    ``feature_position``: The 2D position of the feature.
+This position may be refined from the position that the keypoint was detected at.

+    ``float_descriptors or binary_descriptors``: A container for the descriptors that have been created based on the type of descriptor that is being extracted.
+EigeN::VectorXf is used for extracting float descriptors (e.g., SIFT) while Eigen::BinaryVectorX is used for float descriptors.

   .. code-block:: c++